flyingmachine/brave-clojure-web/content/organization.md

 This is like telling Clojure:

-* Get the locker number from the Var
+* Get the shelf number from the Var
-* Go to that locker number and grab what's inside
+* Go to that shelf number and grab what's inside
 * Give it to me!

 Normally, though, you'll just use the symbol: